Govt pushing country towards bankruptcy, financial emergency: Congress

 Sharma said there was a mismatch between the figures mentioned in the revised estimates of this year's Budget and that in the economic survey and the shortfall was Rs 1.7 lakh crore.
 "That shortfall is exactly what the government seeks to meet by snatching away from the money from the central bank's contingency reserve."

-He said industrial manufacturing has collapsed and the Indian rupee, which is continuously falling, has lost its value by four per cent.
-The rupee is the worst-performing currency of Asia, he said.
+He said industrial manufacturing has collapsed and the Indian rupee was continuously falling.

 Sharma said the automobile sector is facing job losses.
 "The textile sector has run the alarm bell and agricultural distress was very well known."